Michele McArdle Stephens, Ph.D.

 Dr. Stephens' research focuses on the relationships between communities in Latin America and how communities form in response to internal and external stressors.
-In her forthcoming book, titled In the Lands of Fire and Sun: Huichol Resistance and Accommodation, 1723-1930, she examines the ways in which the Huichols have selectively adapted elements of Spanish and Mexican culture as a way to insulate their indigenous practices from external forces, beliefs, and stressors.
+In her recently-published book, titled In the Lands of Fire and Sun: Resistance and Accommodation in the Huichol Sierra, 1723-1930, she examines the ways in which the Huichols have selectively adapted elements of Spanish and Mexican culture as a way to insulate their indigenous practices from external forces, beliefs, and stressors.
 Her methodology combines analyses of ethnographic reports, archaeology, anthropological studies, and archival research in order to discover elements of Huichol identity and disunity, use and manipulation of Spanish and Mexican legal systems, and syncretic religious beliefs, among other variables.
 She is currently writing an article that explores the important contributions of European ethnographers to our understanding of Huichol cultural history.

 Dr. Stephens' newest research examines women's participation with the law in early 20th century Yucatán.
 This project looks at how women understood their roles as litigants, and explores the following issues: how Yucatecan women spoke about their legal experiences and in doing so, how they understood themselves as juridical persons; how legal practitioners viewed female litigants during the first decades of the twentieth century; finally, whether a decline in women’s participation in legal matters over the course of the nineteenth century arose from a perception of women as second-class citizens.
 While Dr. Stephens hopes to focus on Yucatec Maya women, the study will compare and contrast the experiences of all women in the region around Mérida, Mexico.
 Dr. Stephens spent several months in 2017 as a fellow at the Max Planck Institute for European Legal History in Frankfurt, Germany.

 - HIST 104: Latin America – Past and Present